HigherOrderCO/Bend/docs/compiler-options.md

 If given the option, use another definition as entrypoint rather than `main` or `Main`.

-> HVM-Lang finds by default for a `main` or `Main` as entrypoint to a program, but it is possible to use a different entrypoint with the `-e --entrypoint` option.
+> By default, HVM-Lang searches for a function named either `main` or `Main` to use as entrypoint to a program, but it is possible to use a different entrypoint with the `-e --entrypoint` option.

 Example:
 ```
 // program
 Main = (λx x λx x)

-// compilation output, Main or main becomes a @main definition
+// compilation output, both `Main` and `main` compile to a `@main` definition
 @main = a
 & (b b) ~ ((c c) a)

 // program
-// should fail as the program does not have a `main` definition.
+// Normally would fail as the program does not have a `main` definition.
 run = (λx x λx x)

-// compilation output, --entrypoint run.
+// compilation output using `--entrypoint run`.
+// No `@main` definition is created.
 @run = a
 & (b b) ~ ((c c) a)
 ```